iweir/Confidence-Intervals-in-Single-Arm-Interim-Analyses/Simulation_Function_Example.md

 maximum censoring time (cens_max), target cumulative proportion (target_CP), alpha type 1 error rate (alpha), and number of replicates for the simulation (nrep).
-The function uses a uniform censoring pattern from 0 to week 8 (see C1 in line 97).
+The function uses a uniform censoring pattern from 0 to week 8 (see C1 defined in the code below).
 To replicate the linear upwards and linear downwards censoring patterns, we replace C1 with the following:\
 Linear Upwards: C1 <- sqrt(64\*runif(n=0.8\*scenarios$n[i]))\
 Linear Downwards: C1 <- 8-sqrt(64\*runif(n=0.8\*scenarios$n[i]))\
-A user can toggle the code to use these patterns in lines 99 and 101.
+A user can toggle the code to use these patterns in the code below.

 ``` r
 simulateCIs <- function(n, tau, cens_max, target_CP, alpha, nrep){